 Usage - Cruising vs Racing

-Racing increases your risk profile significantly.
-Club racing attracts a moderate premium increase, while offshore or ocean racing may require specialist cover.
-Pure cruising use is the lowest-risk category.
+Racing significantly increases your risk profile.
+Club twilight racing attracts a moderate premium increase, while offshore or ocean racing (such as the Sydney to Hobart) may require specialist cover.
+Pure cruising use carries the lowest risk rating.

 🌊